A554551N/RPGNotebook/Misc/Prosperity Bend.md

 - Brother Phineas is a third smallholder whose cattle were taken.
 The other attacks have taken cattle from Brothers August and Tobias
 - Brother August is a war veteran and a crack shot
 - Brother Tobias has a son named Brother Abijah
-- Brothers Cyrus & Ebenezer also have farms near
+- Brothers Cyrus & Ebenezer also have farms near the